Abu Musab al-Zarqawi: Attempts to provoke U.S. attack on Iran

-A document found in Zarqawi's safe house indicates that the group was trying to provoke the U.S. to attack Iran in order to reinvigorate the insurgency in Iraq and to weaken American forces in Iraq.
+A document found in al-Zarqawi's safe house indicates that the group was trying to provoke the U.S. to attack Iran in order to reinvigorate the insurgency in Iraq and to weaken American forces in Iraq.
 "The question remains, how to draw the Americans into fighting a war against Iran?
 It is not known whether America is serious in its animosity towards Iran, because of the big support Iran is offering to America in its war in Afghanistan and in Iraq.
 Hence, it is necessary first to exaggerate the Iranian danger and to convince America, and the West in general, of the real danger coming from Iran..."
 The document then outlines six ways to incite war between the two nations.
 Some experts questioned the authenticity of the document.

 Links to al-Qaeda

-After the 2001 war in Afghanistan, Zarqawi appeared on a U.S. list of most-wanted al-Qaeda terrorists still at large in early 2002.

-According to The Washington Post and some other sources, he formally swore loyalty (Bay'ah) to bin Laden in October 2004 and was in turn appointed bin Laden's deputy.
-Zarqawi then changed the name of his Monotheism and Jihad network to Tanẓīm Qāʻidat al-Jihād fī Bilād al-Rāfidayn, which became commonly known as Al-Qaeda in Iraq (AQI).
+After the 2001 war in Afghanistan, al-Zarqawi appeared on a U.S. list of most-wanted al-Qaeda terrorists still at large in early 2002.
+He formally swore loyalty (Bay'ah) to bin Laden in October 2004, and was in turn appointed bin Laden's deputy.
+Al-Zarqawi then reformed JTJ into AQI.